cap-js/notifications/README.md

 });
 ```
 #### **Custom Notifications with notification types**
-You can use the following signature to send the custom notification with pre-defined notification types.
+You can use these two signature to send the custom notification with pre-defined notification types.

+##### **Passing the whole notification object**
+By using this approach you need to pass the whole notification object as described in the API documentation
 ```js
 alert.notify({
   NotificationTypeKey: 'IncidentCreated',